How to become a solicitor

 - take part in national and international mooting competitions, sponsored by leading law firms

-- join the Student Law Society.
+- join the Student Law Society

 You could also try:

-- getting voluntary work in a legal setting
+- getting voluntary work in a legal setting such as The Free Representation Unit

 - sitting in the public gallery at criminal court hearings so you can witness proceedings